-Drop-In & Food Services
+Drop-In & Food Security

 Woman at reception desk signing up for services with two staff smiling behind the desk.
 All wearing masks and safely distanced.